-Although formally established in 1969, Thomas Jefferson University actually dates back to 1824 when Jefferson Medical College (JMC) was founded by Dr. George McClellan.
-At the beginning of the 19th century, only four colleges in the United States possessed medical schools – Columbia, the University of Pennsylvania, Harvard and Dartmouth.
-For several years, Penn alumni and supporters successfully blocked all efforts to form an additional school.
+Although formally established in 1969, Thomas Jefferson University actually dates back to 1824 when Jefferson Medical College (now the Sidney Kimmel Medical College) was founded by Dr. George McClellan.
+At the beginning of the 19th century, only four colleges in the United States possessed medical Colleges – Columbia, the University of Pennsylvania, Harvard and Dartmouth.
+For several years, Penn alumni and supporters successfully blocked all efforts to form an additional College.
 Led by Dr. McClellan, a group of men hit upon a strategy to bypass the situation.

-With the growth of Jefferson Medical College, the school constructed the Ely Building in 1828 – complete with a lecture hall in the lower floor and the “Pit”, a 700-seat amphitheater to allow students to view surgeries.
-Jefferson’s first free-standing hospital and the second hospital in the nation connected to a medical school, admitted 441 inpatients and treated 4,659 outpatients during its first year of operation.
+With the growth of Jefferson Medical College, the College constructed the Ely Building in 1828 – complete with a lecture hall in the lower floor and the “Pit”, a 700-seat amphitheater to allow students to view surgeries.
+Jefferson’s first free-standing hospital and the second hospital in the nation connected to a medical College, admitted 441 inpatients and treated 4,659 outpatients during its first year of operation.

 At mid-century the medical college boasted notable Jefferson alumni and strong college faculty.
 Professors of the 1841 "famous faculty" included Robley Dunglison (Institutes of Medicine), John K. Mitchell (Practice of Medicine), Joseph Pancoast (Anatomy), Thomas D. Mütter (Practice of Surgery), Charles D. Meigs (Obstetrics), Franklin Bache (Chemistry) and Robert Huston (Materia Medica).
 In 1856, a renowned graduate, Samuel D. Gross, MD (class of 1828), returned to bestow upon his alma mater a reputation that has lasted to this day.
 Dr. Gross was pre-eminent in the medical profession.
 The finest surgeon of his time, an educator of the highest distinction, and author of 14 books, Dr. Gross (immortalized in artist Thomas Eakins' "The Gross Clinic") considered himself to be first and foremost a physician who devoted much time to family practice.